 Central and Eastern Europe Regional Resident Representative Site

-The IMF Regional Office (RO) in Warsaw was established in February 2005, succeeding the Resident Representative office for Poland.
-Its primary task is to enhance the IMF's ability to carry out surveillance in Poland, the Czech Republic, Slovakia, Hungary, Romania, Bulgaria and the three Baltic countries, particularly in connection with framing and executing plans for Euro adoption
+The IMF Regional Office in Warsaw was established in February 2005, succeeding the Resident Representative office for Poland.
+Its primary task is to enhance the IMF's ability to carry out surveillance in Central and Eastern Europe, including with regard to financial stability, economic convergence and integration, and the jobs and growth agenda.

-- complements the work of headquarter-based mission teams by focusing on enlargement and Euro adoption issues across all new member states;
+- complements the work of headquarter-based mission teams by focusing on post-crisis issues across the region;

-monitors and analyzes economic developments, identifies policy issues, and informs the IMF's staff at headquarters;
+- monitors and analyzes economic developments from a regional perspective, identifies policy issues, and informs the IMF's staff at headquarters;

-Robert Sierhej is a Senior Economist in the RO, having joined the former resident representative office in Poland in 1993.
+Robert Sierhej is a Senior Economist, having joined the former resident representative office in Poland in 1993.
 He focuses on fiscal issues and follows closely developments in Poland and the Baltics.
-(Read the CV)

-Krzysztof Krogulski is a Research Assistant in the RO since December 2009.
+Krzysztof Krogulski has been a Research Assistant since December 2009.
 He provides research support to Office’s economists and maintains the office's data base as well as this website.

-Barbara Kostrzewa is the Office Manager of the RO.
+Barbara Kostrzewa is the Office Manager.
 She joined the former resident representative office for Poland in 1995.

 Wieslaw Glocer has been working for the IMF in Poland since 1993 as a driver, procurement officer and man for everything.